 The Board provides retirement gratuities to certain groups of employees hired prior to specified dates.
 The Board provides these benefits through an unfunded defined benefit plan.
 The benefit costs and liabilities related to this plan are included in the Board's consolidated financial statements.
 The amount of the gratuities payable to eligible employees at retirement is now based on their salary, accumulated sick days, and years of service at August 31, 2012.

-The Board has designated reserves for retirement gratuities.
-The balance of these reserves totaled \$500,000 at August 31, 2019 (2018 - \$500,000).
+The Board has internally appropriated \$500,000 at August 31, 2020 (2019 - \$500,000) of accumulated surplus for retirement gratuities.

 (d) Retirement Dental and Health Care Benefits